Tom Perez wins top DNC post in close election victory

 Minnesota Congressman Keith Ellison, the preferred candidate of the Bernie Sanders wing of the party, came in second, earning 200 votes in the second round of votes.

-Ellison stated that it was necessary to unite behind Perez for the party to move forward, and was appointed the party's deputy chairman.
+Ellison said it was necessary to unite behind Perez for the party to move forward, and was appointed the party's deputy chairman.

 "We don't have the luxury, folks, to walk out of this room divided," Ellison said.
 "We don't have that luxury, and I just want to say to you that it's my honor to serve this party under Chairman Perez."